MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 To understand backup storage costs, go to **Cost Management + Billing** in the Azure portal.
 Select **Cost Management**, and then select **Cost analysis**.
 Select the desired subscription for **Scope**, and then filter for the time period and service that you're interested in as follows:

 1. Add a filter for **Service name**.
-2. In the drop-down list, select **sql managed instance** for a managed instance.
+2. In the dropdown list, select **sql managed instance** for a managed instance.
 3. Add another filter for **Meter subcategory**.
-4. To monitor PITR backup costs, in the drop-down list, select **managed instance pitr backup storage**.
+4. To monitor PITR backup costs, in the dropdown list, select **managed instance pitr backup storage**.
 Meters will show up only if backup storage consumption exists.

-   To monitor LTR backup costs, in the drop-down list, select **sql managed instance - ltr backup storage**.
+   To monitor LTR backup costs, in the dropdown list, select **sql managed instance - ltr backup storage**.
 Meters will show up only if backup storage consumption exists.

 The **Storage** and **compute** subcategories might also interest you, but they're not associated with backup storage costs.